6 Possible Causes of Low Body Temperature and What They Mean

 Sometimes your body temperature can read lower on a thermometer because you took your temperature incorrectly.
 In order to get a proper reading, follow these steps, per the Mayo Clinic:

-• Always use a digital thermometer: The different types include rectal, oral, temporal artery (scan the outside of your forehead) and armpit or ear thermometers.
-Oral and rectal thermometers tend to be more accurate than the other types, which can be affected by the environmental temperature.
+• Always use a digital thermometer: The different types include rectal, oral, temporal artery (which scans the outside of your forehead) and armpit or ear thermometers.
+Oral and rectal thermometers tend to be more accurate than the other types, which can be affected by the temperature of the environment you're in.

 • Make sure the thermometer is touching skin.